International-Data-Spaces-Association/IDS-G/Specifications/negotiation/contract.negotiation.binding.https.md

 }
 ```

-### 3.4 The consumer `negotiations/:id/offers/events` resource
+### 3.4 The consumer `negotiations/:id/events` resource

-NOTE: We could use `negotiations/:id/offers/current/events` as an alternative

 #### 3.4.1 POST

-A provider connector can POST a [ContractOfferEventMessage](./message/contract.offer.event.message.json) to the `negotiations/:id/offers/events` callback to decline the current
-provider contract offer.
-If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
-The response body is not specified and clients are not
-required to process it.

-If the provider connector sends a `ContractOfferEventMessage` with an `eventType` other than `decline`, the consumer must return HTTP code 400 (Bad Request) with an
-NegotiationErrorMessage in the response body

-If the current contract offer was created by the provider, the consumer must return HTTP code 400 (Bad Request) with an NegotiationErrorMessage in the response body.

-### 3.4 The consumer `negotiations/:id/agreement/events` resource

-#### 3.4.1 POST

-A provider can POST a [ContractAgreementEventMessage](./message/contract.agreement.event.message.json) to the `negotiations/:id/agreement/events` callback with an `eventType`
+A provider can POST a [ContractNegotiationEventMessage](./message/contract.negotiation.event.message.json) to the `negotiations/:id/events` callback with an `eventType`
-of `finanlize` to finalize a contract agreement.
+of `finalized` to finalize a contract agreement.
 If the negotiation state is successfully transitioned, the consumer must return HTTP code 200 (OK).
 The response body is not
 specified and clients are not required to process it.